 Battening down the hatches and tightening their operations has, in many cases, not been enough.
 As the various industry-wide emerging trends like the exponential rise of takeout have shown, adaptability has been the only way to survive the pandemic, let alone continue success as a local operation.

 It’s been a year characterized all too often by tales of woe, as thousands upon thousands of establishments have been forced to close their doors.
 But some have made it through, and a common theme has been the will and proactivity to change the way they operate when needed.

-“We have some customers for whom dine-in was their whole life,” says Barry Reid, Flanagan’s VP of Sales and Marketing.
+“We have some customers for whom dine-in was their whole life,” says Barry Reid, VP of Sales and Marketing for Flanagan Foodservice, which works alongside over 8,000 restaurateurs and foodservice operators across Ontario, including those in this story.
 “Now, they’ve had to pivot massively.
 Figuring out takeout and third-party delivery, getting their voice out there on social media, reassessing menu items, adding patios… For many foodservice operators, the pandemic has moved a lot of stuff ahead five or 10 years.”

 So it has proven.

 The unprecedented necessity to offer off-premises dining has been a defining feature of the pandemic’s impact on foodservice throughout Canada and beyond.
 Many of the restaurateurs we spoke to have either taken on takeout for the first time or significantly ramped up that side of their operations.

 One common theme has been shifting menu offerings.

 Ryan Lloyd-Craig, co-owner and COO of Ignite Group of Brands Inc, which runs Crowsfoot Smokehaus in Conestogo, notes the restaurant decided to limit its dine-in menu to things that would travel well for takeout.